KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

 ## Signals
-Signal channels are based on an old technique called circular buffering which required no synchronization primatives at all for a data producer and consumer to cooperate.
+Signal channels are based on an old technique called circular buffering which required no synchronization primitives at all for a data producer and consumer to cooperate.
 In our case, we remove the data buffer and let the position of the old buffer pointers convey the information.
 We will describe how this works, and then discuss how we have adapted it for multiple senders.
 ### How signals work